Jyerxa/IntervalHook/README.md

 The hook uses a ref to store the latest callback, ensuring that interval callbacks always use the most recent version without restarting the interval.

 ### Restart Functionality
 The `restart` function stops the current interval and immediately starts a new one, useful for resetting the timing.
+The restart now works synchronously without race conditions.

 ### Null Delay Handling
 Passing `null` as the delay disables the interval entirely, making it easy to conditionally enable/disable intervals.